 The first advice I’d give to my younger self would be to get an Attorney.
 It’s very easy to become overwhelmed by the notion that you’re about to become a celebrity.
 At least that’s what was constantly being pumped into my ears, by the many executives and personnel at Capitol Records back then.
 They really have a way of making you believe that you’re about to be the next STAR!!!
 You’ll be seen on popular video shows, heard on all the major radio stations around the country, seen in all the major music magazines, having interviews, signing autographs, traveling the country, doing shows, Your Name in Lights.
 You know, The usual Hollywood Glamorous life thing.

-The truth is, all of that is no more than an elaborate distraction because in the end, all that really matters is that this is, first and foremost, a business and it should be approached as such.
+The truth is, all of that is no more than an elaborate distraction because, in the end, all that really matters is that this is, first and foremost, a business and it should be approached as such.
 All the glitz, glitter, and glamour is meaningless in comparison to making certain that you’re making the money for the product you’re creating.
 There’s nothing wrong with enjoying the Fame, so long as it isn’t done at the expense of your proceeds.
 Regrettably, I missed some hugely beneficial opportunities as a result of being caught up in the hype but I’m immensely appreciative of the fact that I’ve been fortunate enough to have been associated with some of the most notable & memorable artists and projects in the history of this genre to date.
 That has been instrumental in having my name mentioned synonymously with West Coast’s most prestigious and I’m very grateful for that.

 Tell me about a dream you have that you’ve yet to accomplish.

 Since becoming the next voice of Darth Vader is probably a little far fetched I would say I still dream of writing at least one of the many Sci-fi/Fantasy or Horror books floating around in my head, or perhaps one of the comic books.
 Perhaps even if I were to simply accomplish the task of writing an autobiographical novel based on my music career.
-If I were able to do so I couldn’t possibly ask for more than to have one of my fictional Sci-fi/Fantasy works, turned into a feature length film.
+If I were able to do so I couldn’t possibly ask for more than to have one of my fictional Sci-fi/Fantasy works, turned into a feature-length film.
 The way I see it, there was a time when I thought that being known as a recording artist was an impossible dream.
 But somehow, it actually happened.
 So perhaps, I might have the slightest prayer, at succeeding as an author of those literary works as well.

 As creatives, we all struggle with doubt and self-worth.
 We often wonder if our work is good enough and if people will like it.
 We doubt our own skills and talent, often feeling that there are others that are so much better than ourselves.
 Would you mind sharing some of the doubts and struggles you’ve faced when it comes to your writing and music.
 How do you overcome it?

 In truth, there’s almost never a time when I’m not plagued by doubt in relation to my writing.
 Initially, when it weighed most heavily I literally tricked myself into being confident.
 I was of the mind that it’s always someone else who succeeds at making it, it’s never you.
-As I began to try and imagine who that someone else was and where they might come from I suddenly realized, that whomever they are, they could be thinking the exact same thought.
+As I began to try and imagine who that someone else was and where they might come from I suddenly realized, that whoever they are, they could be thinking the exact same thought.
 They could be thinking, it’s never going to be them that makes it because it’s always someone else.
 That’s when it dawned on me.
-To that person, whomever they are, I’m someone else.
+To that person, whoever they are, I’m someone else.
 And if I’m someone else, then I can actually make it.
 As goofy as that may sound, it made perfect sense to me.
 It immediately gave me the confidence to believe in myself.
 Of course it didn’t hurt that I had friends named MC REN, EAZY-E, and Dr. DRE of (NWA), who were already successful, but in the end, it comes down to belief in yourself because to doubt yourself is to stand in your own way.

 If you try and aren’t successful, you simply make adjustments to your material until you find the formula.
 It’s a proven fact, that Trial & Error eventually lead to success.